Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 ## Size Chart

-The following chart shows the RAM and ROM usage for the PIC24-IOT dev kit from Microchip found in https://github.com/Azure-Samples/Microchip-PIC-IoT-Wx compiled using Microchip’s XC16 version 1.60 compiler with the following macros: AZ_NO_LOGGING, AZ_NO_CONDITION_CHECKING and NDEBUG.
+The following chart shows the RAM and ROM usage for the PIC24-IOT dev kit from Microchip found in https://github.com/Azure-Samples/Microchip-PIC-IoT-Wx compiled using Microchip’s XC16 version 1.60 compiler with the following compilation, preprocessor options: AZ_NO_LOGGING and AZ_NO_PRECONDITION_CHECKING.

 This PIC24-IOT kit has 2 MCUs (microcontrollers):
  - Host MCU, a 16-bit **PIC24FJ128GA705** with 128 KB Flash Memory & 16 KB SRAM: this MCU runs the Embedded C SDK, the sample code and the MQTT client provided by Microchip.